UCLA-VAST/AutoSA/index.md

   "n_kernel": 6
 }
 ```
-This tells the user that there are 6 different systolic array candidates that are generated.
+This tells the user that there are 6 different systolic array candidates generated.
 We may select one of them to proceed.
 For example, we could select the fourth candidate which is a 2D systolic array with the data from matrix `A` transferred horizontally, and data from matrix `B` transferred vertically.
 Each PE computes one element of `C[i][j]` locally, which is drained out at last to the external memory.
 The architecture of this array is depicted below.

 <p align="center">
 <img src="autosa_mm.png" width="200"/>